Opportunities From: Five Rivers MetroParks

 Volunteer Position: Programming

 Tasks Welcome participants, assist with check-in, and help organize the group upon arrival.
-Help staff with program set-up & tear-down, including distributing program supplies.
+Help staff with program setup and teardown, including distributing program supplies.
 Assist with executing program objectives.
 Lead or assist in leading various stations within the specific field trip.
-Assist with guided hikes (1-to 3 miles) and participate with children in program activities.
+Assist with guided hikes (1-to-3 miles) and participate with children in program activities.
 Provide excellent customer service to participants and visitors.

-Eligibility: This opportunity is open to Short-term and Long-Term volunteers who have qualified as a School Program volunteer.
-Learn more about our types of service here.
+Eligibility: This opportunity is open to individual, long-term volunteers, ages 18 and up who have qualified as School Program Volunteer.
 This opportunity is available for OSUE Master Gardener service hours.

-***If you missed the training session but are interested in responding to this opportunity, email volunteer.services@metroparks.org to review the training materials.
+***If you missed the training session but are interested in responding to this opportunity, email volunteer.services@metroparks.org to review the training materials and schedule shadow experiences.

 Additional Notes